ntyet/rmRNAseq/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* fixed typo in the CRAN URL
+* fixed typo CRAN URL link in the README.md file

 ## Resubmission
 This is a resubmission.
 In this version I have: